-As a result of the panic buying, grocery stores like Aldi, Albertsons, and Kroger reported major sales (and profitability) increases which has ignited a resurgent interest in the grocery space from both individual and institutional commercial investors.
-While it remains to be seen whether these elevated sales levels can be sustained or if they will revert to historical averages, we believe that there is a compelling case for grocery store investment for the foreseeable future.
+As a result of the panic buying, grocery stores like Aldi, Albertsons, and Kroger reported major sales (and profitability) increases, which has ignited a resurgent interest in the grocery space from both individual and institutional commercial investors.
+While it remains to be seen whether these elevated sales levels will be sustained or if they will revert to historical averages, we believe that there is a compelling case for grocery store investment for the foreseeable future.

 At First National Realty Partners, we believe strongly in the grocery space.
 In fact, we have made it the focal point of our business by exclusively investing in grocery store anchored retail shopping centers nationwide.
 To learn more about our current investment offerings, click here.